jessesquires/JSQMessagesViewController/README.md

 * Review the [FAQ](https://github.com/jessesquires/JSQMessagesViewController/blob/develop/Documentation/faq.md).
 * Search issues for previous and current [questions](https://github.com/jessesquires/JSQMessagesViewController/issues?utf8=✓&q=label%3A%22questions+%26+help%22+). *Do not open duplicates.*
-* See the [StackOverflow tag](http://stackoverflow.com/questions/tagged/jsqmessagesviewcontroller), which is often the appropriate place for questions and help.
+* [StackOverflow](http://stackoverflow.com/questions/tagged/jsqmessagesviewcontroller) is often the most appropriate place for questions and help.
+We have our own tag, `jsqmessagesviewcontroller`.
 * See the [Migration Guide](https://github.com/jessesquires/JSQMessagesViewController/blob/develop/Documentation/migration.md) for migrating between major versions of the library.
 * **Only ask questions that are _specific_ to this library.**
 * **Please avoid emailing questions.** I prefer to keep questions and their answers open-source.